byJeevan/Swift_Playgrounds/Swift Notes/Classes-Structs-Closures.md

+## Value Types
+- Structs, such as Int, String, Double and Bool
+- Arrays, dictionaries and sets
+- Enumerations and tuples

+## Reference Types
+- Functions
+- Classes
+- Closures

+### Value vs Reference types
+- Value type: each instance keeps a unique copy of its data. *A copy of an instance is created* when it’s assigned to a variable, constant or property.
+- Reference type: each instance shares the same copy of the data. *A reference to one instance is created* when it’s assigned to a variable, constant or property.

+### How `let` and `var` work differently for value types and reference types ?
+When we define a constant propery (with `let`),
+- For reference types, the reference itself needs to remain constant.
+So you can change the instance, like its properties, but you can’t change the reference.
+- For value types, the value itself needs to remain constant.
+So you can’t change the value, or any of its properties.
+The value is immutable.

 ## Structs
 Swift provides a flexible building block of making use of constructs as Structures.
 By making use of these structures once can define constructs methods and properties.